-4.2 Infinite Labor Market Frictions
+4.2 Infinite Labor Market Turnover

-We can contrast the predictions of the frictionless model above, with the opposite extreme case of infinitely large labor market frictions, i.e. $g(H) = \infty$ if H > 0.
-In this case, no new workers will be hired, so that by the aggregate resource constraint (31) $C_t = Y_t$, as in the frictionless case.
-For simplicity, also assume that the separation rate equals zero, $\delta = 0$, so that employment is fixed.
-In this case, combining the production function (32) with the equilibrium condition for effort (25), and taking logarithms, ignoring constant terms and normalizing the variance of the shocks,28 we get:
+We can contrast the predictions of the frictionless model above, with the opposite extreme case of an infinitely large separation rate, resulting in employment being fixed at zero, see equation (30).
+In this case, no workers will be hired, so that by the aggregate resource constraint (31) $C_t = Y_t$ , as in the case of zero turnover.
+Combining the production function (32) with the equilibrium condition for effort (25), and taking logarithms, ignoring constant terms and normalizing the variance of the shocks, we get: